heapup-tech/docunicorn/README.md

 ## Code Theme

-Configure the code theme using `rehype-pretty-code` in `contentlayer.config.ts`.
+Configure the code theme using `rehype-pretty-code` in `content-collections.ts`.

 [rehype-pretty-code](https://rehype-pretty.pages.dev) is a rehype plugin powered by the [shiki](https://shiki.style) syntax highlighter that provides beautiful code blocks for Markdown or MDX